mingyuw/tracker_209as/README.md

 1. Overall project goal, vision, and specific aims (deliverables) describe clearly what you are trying to do, why is it important, and how is it done today

     The project is to conduct research of the latest version of SiamFC(v2/CVPR'17) and SimaFC++(arXiv:1911.06188), which are popular object tracking algorithms.
 Open source code of SiamFC++ will be studied and executed.
-The performance of the SiamFC++ will be compared to Nvidia commercial proprietary non-open source tracker.
+The performance of the SiamFC++ will be compared to Nvidia commercial proprietary non-open source tracker and opencv trackers.
 The algorithm of SiamFC++ and/or SiamFC will be optimized and rewritten in C/C++, and also will be analyzed to determine if it can be efficiently implemented on FPGA with High-Level Synthesis (HLS) and/or Verilog, and if possible, on openOPU platform.
 Previous studies and optimization of SiamFC and SiamFC++ are all on GPU platforms.
 Implementing SiamFC and SiamFC++ on FPGA may provide a low power, low latency alternative.
 No related research has been found on internet.

 1. Technical approach covering data sets, algorithms, etc. and novelty of your approach.